HimplHeap Entailment

 Abort.

-xsimpl actually cancels out at once all the heap predicates that it can spot appearing on both sides.
+xsimpl actually cancels out all the heap predicates that it can spot appearing on both sides.
 In the example below, H2, H3, and H4 are canceled out.

 Lemma xsimpl_demo_cancel_many : H1 H2 H3 H4 H5,